|

 Carl Grossberg and

-also found in some of Otto Dix's diverse output.
+Otto Dix's diverse output.

 of the paintings of the Weimar era.
 In